jausegar/openair/LimeSDR.md

 # Install from source

-The instructions are provided here by [open-cells] (https://open-cells.com), and are added here for completeness.
+The instructions are provided here[here ](https://open-cells.com/index.php/2017/05/10/limesdr-installation/) by [open-cells](https://open-cells.com), and are added here for completeness.

 ## Install the required packages